zajitschek/metaanalysis/chapters/chapter4.md

 The general flow of tree-making work is shown in the diagram below.
 You will usually start with species list from the meta-analytic data set (use binomial Latin names for the species list and in your database).

 First, check if there is any phylogenetic tree available that already contains all your species (e.g. a super-tree).
-Currently, the easiest way to build a custom phylogenetic tree usable for meta-analysis is by using an R package called *rotl*, which accesses a synthetic super-tree from Open Tree of Life database (https://	opentreeoflife.org).
-We will guide you through this approach in our examples below.
+Currently, the easiest way to build a custom phylogenetic tree usable for meta-analysis is by using an R package called *rotl*, which accesses a synthetic super-tree from [Open Tree of Life database](https://	opentreeoflife.org).

+However, we currently can't provide the pre-installation here on this website, but as before for metaDigitize, we will guide you through how this is done in your local environment in our example below.

+# Different Tools

 Most of the time *rotl* will work well, especially with the common species.
 There are other super-trees available, e.g. for birds - we will use one of these as our example too.
 Overall, if you can find a tree that contains all your species, you just trim (subset) it down to your species.
 If only a few species are missing, it is sometimes possible to substitute them with closely related species.
 If no existing phylogeny is readily usable, there are a few non-exclusive options depending on the range of species in the data set:

  - If the species are highly diverged (e.g. mixture of vertebrates and invertebrates), use the [NCBI Taxonomy Common Tree tool](http://www.ncbi.nlm.nih.gov/Taxonomy/CommonTree/wwwcmt.cgi).
 On the webpage, use the input box at the top of the page to search for each species name.
 Alternatively, you can upload your list of species names from a file.
 This list allows to generate a scaffold for a tree (i.e. the pattern of basal branching for the main clades).